 The Best Model For Beginners

 Right out-of-the-box, this machine comes already threaded and ready-to-use and that’s what you’ll definitely like about it right away.
-That’s what also makes this SINGER serger a great model for beginners who’re not up to going through a long learning curve but would like to get to work immediately.
-With that said, we can easily say that SINGER 14CG754 is the most technologically advanced model with all the range of built-in features and fine 2-3-4 thread capacity you would expect from a quality overlock machine.
+That’s what also makes this Singer serger a great model for beginners who’re not up to going through a long learning curve but would like to get to work immediately.
+With that said, we can easily say that the Singer 14CG754 is the most technologically advanced model with all the range of built-in features and fine 2-3-4 thread capacity you would expect from a quality overlock machine.
 What’s best about it is that suits literally all and one regardless of their skills.
 All sewing components are adjustable and can give you vast flexibility during work, making it possible to sew on different types of fabrics of different thickness and structure.
 The distinguishing feature of this machine is a high presser foot lifter that besides giving a spacious working area allows placing in several layers of fabrics.
 That’s handy for quite a number of sewing jobs and you’ll see it for yourself right after you start using it.
 The machine comes with easy-to-understand manuals: a DVD disc plus a printed version.
 They both give users very detailed and comprehensive instructions on how to thread and adjust the machine.
-All in all, Singer serger is a perfect machine for beginners who want to unleash their imagination and creativity in sewing projects.
+All in all, the Singer serger is a perfect machine for beginners who want to unleash their imagination and creativity in sewing projects.

 Inventor of Genius

-Isaac Merritt Singer is famous for inventing SINGER sewing machine which is so popular around the world today.
-The reason for such immense popularity of SINGER sewing equipment is much explained by the introduction of new sewing methods no one has used or seen before.
-At the time SINGER sewing machine cost a fortune and of course, weren’t widely bought, but in the course of time when the price dropped down and all sewing components have become much more affordable, people got really interested in SINGER product line.
+Isaac Merritt Singer is famous for inventing Singer sewing machine which is so popular around the world today.
+The reason for such immense popularity of Singer sewing equipment is much explained by the introduction of new sewing methods no one has used or seen before.
+At the time Singer sewing machine cost a fortune and of course, weren’t widely bought, but in the course of time when the price dropped down and all sewing components have become much more affordable, people got really interested in Singer product line.
 Isaac Merritt Singer is famous for being not only an inventor but also a marketing specialist who was the first to make deals with other sewing companies, successfully promoting his stuff.

-What is an Overlock Machine
+What Is an Overlock Machine?

 What Features to Compare